pankaj377yadav/OrderPath/README.md

 ## Project Overview

-peak is your go-to solution for keeping track of your orders with ease and accuracy.
+TrackSwift is your go-to solution for keeping track of your orders with ease and accuracy.
 Our app is designed to provide a seamless user experience, offering real-time updates on your shipments and ensuring that you're always informed about your package's whereabouts.
-Whether you're a frequent online shopper or a business owner, peak simplifies the order tracking process.
+Whether you're a frequent online shopper or a business owner, TrackSwift simplifies the order tracking process.

 ## Features

 - **Order Tracking:** Enter your tracking number and receive real-time updates on your package's location and estimated delivery date.
-- **Multi-Carrier Support:** peak supports a variety of shipping carriers, ensuring that you can track orders from different services in one place.
+- **Multi-Carrier Support:** TrackSwift supports a variety of shipping carriers, ensuring that you can track orders from different services in one place.
 - **User-Friendly Interface:** Our intuitive design makes it effortless to navigate and access your tracking information.
 - **Push Notifications:** Receive notifications when your order status changes, ensuring you're always in the loop.
 - **Order History:** Easily access your past orders and their tracking information for your reference.